longlines-novel/longlines-novel.github.io/_tabs/media.md

 ## Media / Press Photos

-The following images are available in high resolutions for press use.
+The following photos are available in high resolutions for media usage.
+All photos by _David Ruffles_ with thanks.

 ### Portrait Imagery